-Alan W. Stacy is a professor and interim dean at Claremont Graduate University’s School of Community and Global Health (SCGH).
+Alan W. Stacy is a professor at Claremont Graduate University’s School of Community and Global Health (SCGH).
 Stacy was one of the first to apply basic research on automatic memory processes, multiple memory systems in the brain, and implicit cognition to health habits and addiction.
 He co-edited the first book on Implicit Cognition and Addiction.
 This approach has spawned many studies on implicit cognition in health behavior and helps explain why so many people engage in behaviors that are habit forming but harmful in the long run.

 Stacy received his doctorate in social and personality psychology, with a health psychology focus, from the University of California, Riverside.
 He has held postdoctoral fellowships at the University of Washington and the University of Southern California and held positions at the University of California, Los Angeles and the University of Southern California, where he was full professor with tenure in the Department of Preventive Medicine, Keck School of Medicine.
 He moved to Claremont Graduate University in 2008 as professor and associate dean of faculty affairs.
 In 2018, he became interim dean for SCGH.